lafar6502/grimlog/README.md

 that's necessary to collect and browse logs.

 # Features
   * Log messages are sent to Glog-view over UDP, every message is a JSON object.
-More transport/format options are planned for future.
+Proprietary JSON and GELF format are supported.
+More transport options/formats to come (hopefully).
-  * Many popular logging frameworks can be configured to send logs over UDP so no additional libraries are necessary on the application side.
+  * Many popular logging frameworks can be configured to send logs over UDP/GELF so no additional libraries are necessary on the application side.
   * Single process.
 Glog-view runs as a single nodejs application and doesn't have any dependencies on other running services.
-  * Low footprint - single nodejs application, consumes 20-40 MB of RAM, compact log file format, efficient and lightweight implementation.
+  * Low footprint - single nodejs application, consumes 30-130 MB of RAM, compact log file format, efficient and lightweight implementation.
   * Simple configuration, or no configuration at all.
 Just install and run, the same procedure on Linux, Windows or Mac OS.
   * Log rotation.
 By default Glog-view rotates the log files on a daily basis and allows you to browse all collected files.
   * Performance: sqlite database is able to store 20-50 thousand records per second so this is the theoretical maximum of what Glog-viewer can handle.
     Database performance is the key limit here.

 # Status
-Currently in pre-alpha, some important parts need to be completed
+Currently in alpha, some important parts need to be completed

 # TODO List - ideas, plans
   * Full-text search (currently only normal sql queries are used)